 Modern communications enable foreign operatives to provide domestic customers with high technology skills at a price with which local providers, trapped in a high-cost economy, cannot compete.

 I recently (circa 1992) received a mailshot offering programmers from the Soviet Union at £50 per day working remotely.
 These programmers who would be managed from the U.K. and connected by high speed data communications lines from their locations within the Soviet Union are skilled in mainstream programming languages like 'C', COBOL, BASIC, Pascal and some popular '4GLs'.
-Because of their cheaper economy, I have no possibility of competing with the Russians on price-performance.
-Level playing field?
+Because of their cheaper economy, I have no possibility of competing with the Russians on price to performance.
+A level playing field?

 Typically (at 1992 prices) this works out at a door-to-door rate of £50 a day.
 It includes equipment, accommodation and administrative overheads, plus the collection of requirement specifications and the delivery of finished working and tested software via high-speed international data links.

 Currency exchange rates allow them to provide it much cheaper.
 The unfairness is that within the Soviet, Pacific Rim and Indian economies, a programmer or software engineer may well enjoy a good living based on a loaded labour rate of £50 a day.
 Within the UK economy, one certainly cannot — especially bearing in mind the cost of the tools of his trade.
 The result will probably be the complete demise of fundamental software skills within the UK.
 Thus I am now locked out of my own home market by operatives overseas whose economies can sustain them far more cheaply than the UK economy can sustain me.